samtes/software-development-curriculum/nss/course-overview.md

 In order to attain the goals above, quite a few skills are required.

-  * To Building on Existing Rails Applications, you must:
+  * To Build on Existing Rails Applications, you must:
       * Understand How To Build Simple Rails Applications, which in turn requires:
           *  A full understanding of Ruby the language, before embarking on Rails the framework
       * Use Test Driven Development to validate the results of your work